dstreiff/algorithmic-tading/README.md

 [Interactive Brokers](https://www.interactivebrokers.com).
 - The main method can be found in ``trading_system/main.py``.
 - Live ticker data is streamed from IBKR and summarized into a candlestick every $n$ seconds.
-- The modular architecture allows to conveniently define different rule based algorithms, that make decisions based on the available price data.
+- The modular design makes it easy to set up various rule based algorithms that make decisions based on the available price data.
-- Algorithms can be defined in ``trading_system/algorithms``.
+- The Algorithms can be defined in ``trading_system/algorithms``.

 ##  Requirements